Bring Kitty Home

 ❑ Toys: Some toys to consider: balls with bells, Crinkle balls, kickers, furry mice, mouse, springs, sponge balls, and tubes.
 Interactive toys: Turboscratcher, Catit Senses Circuit, Cat Dancer, Go Cat Da Bee, SmartyKat Hot Pursuit, and a Laser Pointer.
 Please do not leave out feather toys, strings, or rubber bands unattended that the kitty could swallow.

-❑ Scratching Post or Cat Tree with scratching surfaces: Most cats like to scratch a variety of textures like sisal rope, cardboard, and carpet.
+❑ Scratching Post or Cat Tree with scratching surfaces: Most cats will scratch a variety of textures like sisal rope, cardboard, and carpet.
 The scratching post should be tall enough for the kitty to stretch up and must not be wobbly when the cat rubs against it.
-We recommend SmartCat Pioneer scratching post, Animals Favorite cat scratching post, Trixie Baza cat tree, and Go Pet Club cat tree.
+We like SmartCat Pioneer scratching post, Animals Favorite cat scratching post, Trixie Baza cat tree, and Go Pet Club cat tree.
 Rub catnip on the scratcher to encourage your kitty to scratch such as silvervine or a catnip spray like KONG.
 Please see the kitty advice for more information on scratching.

-❑ Bed: Cats sleep anywhere from 16 to 20 hours a day and most enjoy sleeping on beds.
+❑ Beds: Cats sleep anywhere from 16 to 20 hours a day and most enjoy sleeping on beds.
 Make sure your cat has a bed that is an appropriate size.
 The most preferred shape is round since a cat sleeps curled up, a round bed will sort of “hug” the body.
 A super soft and deeply padded bed is irresistible especially during cold weather, and adding a heating element is enjoyable to most cats.
 Check out the Aspen Pet self-warming bed, Kitty City cat bed, and K&H Pet Products thermo-kitty heated cat bed.

-Helping Kitty Adjust to a New Home
+Adjust to a New Home

 Adjusting to a new home can be a tense and frightening experience for a cat or kitten.
 A cat’s basic reaction to stress is to run and hide.
 You can help ease the transition to a new environment by providing a safe haven for your new kitty that will serve as a safe zone.
 All too often people will let the kitty immediately explore their entire house.
 It is very common for them to hide under furniture because they are scared which could result in litter box aversion.
 It is best to establish a small enclosed space away from the resident pets to serve as a home base which will help the kitty feel more comfortable and secure.
 The best space is usually a spare bedroom or office.